iankronquist/zeta/README.md

 need to know anything about things such as regular expressions, and multiple competing regular expression packages can be implemented for Zeta.

-Here is an example snippet of what Zeta code might look like:
+Here is an example of what Zeta code might look like:

 ```
+/*
-// Load/import the standard IO module
+Load/import the standard IO module
-// Modules are simple objects with properties
+Modules are simple objects with properties
+*/
 io = import("io")

 io.println("This is an example Zeta script");

 // Fibonacci function
-fib = fun (n) if n < 1 then n else fib(n-1) + fib(n-1)
+let fib = fun (n) if n < 1 then n else fib(n-1) + fib(n-1)

-/* Compute the meaning of life and print out the answer */
+// Compute the meaning of life and print out the answer
 io.println(fib(42))

+// This is a global variable declaration
+var y;

-foo = fun (n)
+let foo = fun (n)
 {
     io.println("It's also possible to execute expressions in sequence");
     io.println("inside blocks with curly braces.");